openstack-archive/fuel-library/docs/pages/installation-instructions/0040-installing-configuring-puppet-master.rst

         * 10.20.0.100 for Puppet Master
         * 10.20.0.101-10.0.0.103 for the controller nodes
-        * 10.20.0.201-10.0.0.254 for the compute nodes
+        * 10.20.0.110-10.0.0.126 for the compute nodes
+        * 10.20.0.10 internal Virtual IP for component access
         * 255.255.255.0 network mask

 #. eth1: public network

-    * 10.20.1.10 public Virtual IP for access to the Horizon GUI (OpenStack management interface)
+    * 192.168.0.10 public Virtual IP for access to the Horizon GUI (OpenStack management interface)

 #. eth2: for communication between OpenStack VMs without IP address with promiscuous mode enabled.